Why an Environmental Studies Major?

-More than 500 schools in the United States offer degree programs in this subject area, including the brand new environmental studies program at Elmhurst College, which will admit its first cohort of students in fall 2019.
+More than 500 schools in the United States offer degree programs in this subject area, including the brand new environmental studies program at Elmhurst University, which will admit its first cohort of students in fall 2019.
 As an interdisciplinary field, environmental studies incorporate the natural sciences, politics, economics, geography and demography.
 The social sciences and humanities are also woven in.

 With such expansive subject matter, the coursework checks a lot of boxes.
 In many schools, both bachelor of arts and bachelor of science degrees are awarded—focused around policy and STEM, respectively.

 Students take classes in government and policy, economics and statistics, ethics, sustainable development, communications, urban studies, the natural sciences, and other STEM areas such as computer science and GIS.
 Most programs include lab research and outdoor fieldwork.
 Internships allow students to get a taste for the curriculum’s real-world applications.

 Whatever the subject, rest assured you won’t spend much time memorizing facts from a text.
 Instead, you’ll be asked to generate realistic solutions to environmental problems, including pollution, resource shortages and sustainability.

 Environmental studies majors are tasked with upending social forces to solve issues of climate change, energy sources and biodiversity.
 They must be adept at interpreting research data and analyzing statistics but also possess the ability to flex their creative muscles to find new solutions to old problems.

 An even bigger challenge for students is sifting through components from many fields to try to solve complex dilemmas for stakeholders who likely hold different and even competing interests.

 As public awareness over climate change and other environmental hardships have grown, so has the demand for workers with a command of science and policy.